See what others have been doing for their campaigns on the CHS Yammer site. Chili cook-offs, St. Pat’s Day themed bowling and … Chase the Chicken!

 Terry Osburn – Agris

-Mary Blel – designation form, food shelf checks
+Mary Blel – designation form, W-forms, food shelf checks

 Jennifer Chick – communications

 2018 Campaign Highlights

 Here are some of the great fundraising events from 2018.

 CHS SunPrairie had another successful year.
 Nine employees volunteered to compete for a buzz haircut.
 The top three received haircuts on the night of the supper and silent auction.
 CHS SunPrairie also partnered with the Bowbells Public School to host a food drive resulting in more than 600 pounds of food.